 Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) the office visit/consultation is considered to be separately payable by HAP.
 If you receive additional services, cost sharing for those services may apply.
 Prior authorization rules may apply.
-Outpatient mental health care In-Network Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social \$10 copay for each Medicare- covered individual or group therapy office visit. worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care Out-of-Network professional as allowed under applicable state laws.
+Outpatient mental health care In-Network Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social \$15 copay for each Medicare- covered individual or group therapy office visit. worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care Out-of-Network professional as allowed under applicable state laws.
 Please also refer to "Physician/Practitioner services, including doctor's office visits" for additional telehealth 25% for each out-of-network Medicare-covered individual or group therapy office visit. services information.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
 Prior authorization rules may apply.
 Outpatient rehabilitation services In-Network Covered services include: physical therapy, occupational therapy, and speech language therapy. \$20 copay for each Medicare-covered visit for physical, Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, speech or occupational therapy visit. independent therapist offices, and Comprehensive Outpatient Out-of-Network Rehabilitation Facilities (CORFs).
 The therapy threshold cap amounts are released by CMS annually, which typically occurs during the fourth quarter.
 25% for each Medicare- covered visit for physical, speech or occupational therapy visit.

-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services (continued) In-Network and Out-of- Network If physical therapy, occupational therapy, or speech language therapy is performed in your home the outpatient rehabilitation services copay will apply.
-If you receive additional services, cost sharing for those services may apply.
+What you must pay when Services that are covered for you you get these services Outpatient rehabilitation services (continued) In-Network and Out-of-Network If physical therapy, occupational therapy, or speech language If you receive additional therapy is performed in your home the outpatient services, cost sharing for rehabilitation services copay will apply. those services may apply.
 Medically necessary visits beyond the medical limit may require authorization from HAP.
 Prior authorization rules may apply.
-Outpatient substance abuse services In-Network Covered outpatient substance abuse services include, chemical dependency consultation, and other services, such as medical testing, diagnostic evaluation and implementation \$10 copay for each Medicare- covered individual or group therapy visit. of other chemical dependency services as identified in the Out-of-Network treatment plan provided by HAP.
-These visits must be approved by an appropriate affiliated provider who is a licensed behavior health professional.
-25% for each Medicare- covered individual or group therapy visit.
-In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
+In-Network Outpatient substance abuse services Covered outpatient substance abuse services include, \$15 copay for each Medicarechemical dependency consultation, and other services, such covered individual or group as medical testing, diagnostic evaluation and implementation therapy visit. of other chemical dependency services as identified in the Out-of-Network treatment plan provided by HAP.
+These visits must be 25% for each Medicareapproved by an appropriate affiliated provider who is a covered individual or group licensed behavior health professional. therapy visit.
+In-Network and Out-of-Network If you receive additional services, cost sharing for those services may apply.
 Prior authorization rules may apply.
-Outpatient surgery, including services provided at In-Network hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you \$130 copay for each Medicare-covered visit to an ambulatory surgical center. should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient." \$205 copay for each Medicare-covered outpatient hospital facility visit.
+In-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical \$140 copay for each centers Medicare-covered visit to an Note: If you are having surgery in a hospital facility, you ambulatory surgical center. should check with your provider about whether you will be \$230 copay for each an inpatient or outpatient.
+Unless the provider writes an order Medicare-covered outpatient to admit you as an inpatient to the hospital, you are an hospital facility visit. outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."